 - Business owners

 For freelancers, it’s worth knowing that up to 80% of the cost of private healthcare insurance is tax-deductible.
 Meaning you can claim expenses back.

-Heath Insurance for Expats
+Health Insurance for Expats

 You can customize your policy depending on the range of treatments you want to be included, coverage limits, and levels.

-Same as with private insurance, patients pay for treatments themselves and get reimbursed by the insurance provider afterward.
+Like with private insurance, patients pay for treatments themselves and get reimbursed by the insurance provider afterward.

 Who can sign for expat health insurance?